-- 1) Provider network: Focus of this data is to understand the volume of providers in the network
+- 1) Provider network: Focus of this data is to understand the volume of outpatient providers in the network

 - a.
 Total outpatient providers

 - b.
 Outpatient provider average time serving the network

-- 2) Provider reach: Focus on the number of members served by providers and frequency of service
+- 2) Provider reach: Focus on the number of members served by outpatient providers and frequency of service

 - a.
 Average members served per provider

 - b.
 Average services per provider

-- c.
-Health Share mental health OP Services per active authorization

 - 3) Member experience: Focus on penetration rate of members with a breakdown by various demographics.
-Penetration rate reflects the number of active members engaged with BH services.
+Penetration rate reflects the number of active members engaged with outpatient BH services.
 Data also focuses on members wait times for services

 - a.
 Mental health and SUD penetration rates

 - b.
-Specialty program waitlist

-- c.
 Wait times for third next available

 - 4) Culturally specific outpatient: Focus on programs that provide culturally specific services to members.

 - a.
 Culturally Specific provider counts

 - b.
 Average members per provider

 - c.
 Average services per member